 We are losing incredible people in the workforce.
 Some never return because the trauma becomes unbearable and unmanageable.
 Stigma equals silence.
 Silence equals suffering.
 Open up avenues to healing, to sharing, to compassion, and the workplace will reap the benefits.
 Individuals will recover faster and become ambassadors for other colleagues.
 They return stronger, healthier, and productivity increases tenfold.
 This creates a positive work environment and improves overall morale.
 Bonds are strengthened.
 Compassion takes the forefront.
 It’s a win-win for the employee, the employees, the employer, and the overall workplace.
 Remember, for any change to take place, talk must become action.
 With change comes early intervention, and the employee will return to work and achieve greater success and achievement because their health is on track.
 A productive member of society filled with purpose and fulfilment doing what they do best.

-My name is Chris Nihmey.
-I am a mental illness advocate, illness survivor, presenter, teacher, and author of four books including my memoir, Two Sides To The Story: Living A Lie, Chipmunka Publishing, UK, my battle with mental illness, which has sold well-over 2000 copies.
-Since its release in 2013, I have had the wonderful opportunity of speaking to students and employees throughout Ottawa and beyond about my story of hope, resilience, and healing.
+I am a mental illness advocate, survivor, author, motivational speaker, and teacher.
+Since 2013, I have had the wonderful opportunity of speaking to students throughout Ontario about my story of hope, resilience, and healing.
 I found purpose through writing my memoir and sharing my story.
 Healing DOES happen.
 We can speak time and time again about mental health, wellness, and stigma, but when a survivor shares their own life experiences, and their road to healing, the impact is profound.
-Attitudes and views change forever, as does compassion and acceptance for sufferers and their loved ones increases dramatically.
+Attitudes and views change forever, and acceptance and compassion for sufferers and their loved ones increases dramatically.
 We all have a story to share.
 I now share mine.